j-labs/stfo-colbert/README.md

 - **Straightforward**: Single-command usage via CLI (stfo is for "straightforward")
 - **Minimal**: Readable, functional code with minimal default dependencies
 - **Simple**: One HTTP endpoint only: `GET /search`
-- **Dataset-agnostic**: Accepts a single delimited `.txt` file or a directory of common document files
-- **Fast**: Indexing and serving in one process keeps the index in memory for fast queries
+- **For development usage**: Suitable for anyone who needs an adhoc sematic search server

 ## When to Use

 Use **stfo-colbert** when you:
-- Have a small-to-medium collection and want a simple way to build a sparse ColBERT-style index (via PyLate) and query it over HTTP
+- Have a small-to-medium collection and want a simple way to build a ColBERT-style index (via PyLate) and query it over HTTP
 - Prefer a one-shot CLI to index and serve, without additional orchestration

 ## Installation